 What Is Jaw Augmentation Surgery?

-Jaw augmentation, also known as mandibular augmentation, is a surgical procedure that balances the appearance for the jaw with the other facial features.
+Jaw augmentation, also known as mandibular augmentation, is a surgical procedure that balances the appearance of the jaw with the other facial features.
 Often, it can be used to create a more masculine appearance or to correct facial trauma due to an injury or accident.
 Jaw augmentation typically creates a more angular and defined jaw, improving a so-called “weak” chin.
 The procedure may be used as part of a facial masculinization surgery.

 Who Is a Candidate for Jaw Augmentation Surgery?

 So long as they are generally healthy, patients seeking a more masculine, defined jawline are candidates for jaw augmentation.
-This includes FTM patients seeking facial masculinization surgery.
+This includes patients seeking facial masculinization surgery.

-LEARN MOREHow Is Jaw Augmentation Performed?
+How Is Jaw Augmentation Performed?

 Jaw augmentation is performed under general anesthesia.
 During surgery, an incision is made inside the patient’s mouth, through which implants are placed.
 These implants are tailored to the patient to create their desired jawline and profile shape.
 An implant is placed flush against the jawbone and attached using titanium screws, with identical implants inserted on either side of the jaw.
 The incision is then closed using dissolvable sutures.